 Telespazio is 50 years old and celebrates with an Exhibit at Ara Pacis Museum in Rome.
 In the same year, Telespazio acquires the space activities of the UK-based VEGA, renamed Telespazio VEGA UK.

 The French companies Fileas SAS and Vega Technologies SAS merge into Telespazio France.
-In addition, VEGA Space GmbH and Telespazio Deutschland GmbH merge into the new Telespazio VEGA Deutschland GmbH.
+In addition, VEGA Space GmbH and Telespazio Deutschland GmbH merge into the new Telespazio VEGA Deutschland GmbH, now Telespazio Germany.

 On February 6, ATHENA FIDUS is launched.
 It is the French-Italian, dual-use, broadband telecommunications satellite.
 Telespazio manages the ATHENA FIDUS launch services, LEOP and the IOT phase.
 It also takes part in the implementation of the ground segment.
 On April 3 Sentinel-1A takes off: it is the first environmental "sentinel" of the EU Copernicus program in which Telespazio is an industrial partner.